tl;dr: Help fight EARN IT and sign the petition to stop EARN IT from becoming law!

 EARN IT explained

 EARN IT is a law proposed by Attorney General William Barr to stop American tech companies from using encryption.
 The bill pretends to deal with the very serious issue of child exploitation online, but in reality will put an end to encryption and security online for everyone.
 Instead of actually providing law enforcement with more money and more officers, it attacks free speech and security online.

 In the past, Barr and others have repeatedly tried to pass anti-encryption laws in the USA, but regularly failed because of a public outcry.
-Even though we know that more surveillance won't keep us more secure, Barr, Rosenthal, Graham, and other politicians keep pushing for such legislation.
+Even though we know that more surveillance won't keep us more secure, politicians keep pushing for such legislation.